hashicorp/vault-client-dotnet/docs/System.md

 <a name="writegenerateroot"></a>
 # **WriteGenerateRoot**
-> void WriteGenerateRoot (WriteGenerateRootRequest writeGenerateRootRequest)
+> void WriteGenerateRoot (WriteGenerateRootRequest writeGenerateRootRequest, TimeSpan? wrapTTL = null)

 Initializes a new root generation attempt.